sdbingham/Standard-Unlocked/README.md

 1. Fork this repository.
 2. Make a _new_ Repository in your organization and select your fork as the `Repository Template`
+3. Modify the `Project Name` and `Package Name` fields in [cumulusci.yml instructions](cumulusci.yml)*
 4. Follow the [`Initial Setup` instructions](https://github.com/Nimba-Solutions/Standard-Unlocked/blob/main/.github/workflows/README.md#initial-setup) to configure the included CICD for this project.

+> [!NOTE]
+> * As you explore this project, you may notice a large number of tokens.
+These are provided as a convenience and should be automatically replaced by the values specificied in Step 3 whenever you build scratch orgs or generate releases.

 ## Development